 The Medical Information Technology Applied Science degree at Western Texas College is ideal for students who are interested in acquiring the skills needed to succeed in today's competitive medical office environment.
-This program is helping many students prepare for a variety of exciting entry-level medical office support positions, medical billing, medical coding, and medical clinic management.
+This program is helping many students prepare for a variety of exciting entry-level medical office support positions, medical billing, medical records and medical clinic management.
 Successful completion of a two-year curriculum will qualify students for the Associate of Applied Science Degree.
-The program also offers a choice of two certificates: Medical Office Specialist and Medical Administrative Assistant.
-The Medical Office Specialist and Medical Administrative Assistant certificates include a required capstone course with an industry recognized national certification.
+The program also offers a choice of a certificate: Medical Administrative Assistant.
+The Medical Administrative Assistant certificate includes an industry recognized national certification.

-- Medical Office Specialist - Medical Administrative Assistant
+Medical Administrative Assistant